DarshilGevariya/AI-customer-support-bot/README.md

 ## Project Overview
 This project simulates an AI-based customer support system that answers user queries using a FAQ knowledge base and escalates queries when required.
 It maintains session-based conversation memory and integrates a Large Language Model (LLM) for generating responses when FAQs are insufficient.
+The video Demo.mp4 provides an idea about the Project.

 ---